 Every time I go to the store, I seem to come home with another variety of winter squash.
 I love butternut, buttercup, pumpkin, hubbard, spaghetti and sweet dumpling, just to name a few.
 I especially love acorn squash.

-1 medium acorn squash (about 1 lb), cut in half lengthwise and seeds/strings removed
+- 1 medium acorn squash about 1 pound, cut in half lengthwise and seeds/strings removed

-1 Tbsp fresh sage, minced or 1 tsp dried sage, crumbled
+- 1 tablespoon fresh sage minced or 1 teaspoon dried sage, crumbled

 Preheat the oven to 350°F. Coat a 13- x 9-inch baking dish with cooking spray.
 Place squash halves, cut side down in dish.
 Cover loosely with foil and bake for 30 minutes.

 In a small bowl, combine olive oil, sage, salt, nutmeg and pepper.
 Carefully cut each squash half into three wedges and set in baking dish, skin side down.
 Brush olive oil mixture on all fleshy sides of squash.
 Cover and bake about 20 more minutes or until squash pierces easily with a fork.